wessengetachew/Farey/README.md

             }
         }

-        // Mouse and touch events
-        let touchStartDist = 0;
+        // Mouse and touch events - work for both canvas and SVG let touchStartDist = 0;

         function getEventCoords(e) {